ideal-postcodes/postcodes.io/README.md

 $ cd postcodes.io/

-$ npm install
+$ npm install && npm link
 ```

-**Configure it**
+**Configure Postgres**

-Update `config/config.js` with your Postgres credentials.
+Ensure you have Postgres and with [PostGIS extension availble](http://postgis.net/install).
+Create a new database and a super user.

+Update `config/config.js` with the above Postgres credentials.
+Pass in a postgresql superuser for the import process  (you can swap this with a user with reduced privileges later).
+You may update the config object for the development environment for simplicity.

 **Import ONS Postcode Data**

-In order to import Ordnance Survey CSV dataset to Postgres, the specified user in `config/config.js` must also be superuser during the import process.
-You will also need to have the [PostGIS extension availble](http://postgis.net/install).

 Download the latest Office for National Statistic's "Postcode Lookup Dataset" ([in CSV here](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page)).
 Unzip the data locally.
 Navigate to `postcodes.io/` and run `importons` passing the path to the CSV data.